MeteoSwiss/opendata-ground-based-measurements/README.md

 *See [time stamps and intervals](https://github.com/MeteoSwiss/ogd-general/tree/main#time-stamps-and-time-intervals) as well as [column separators, decimal dividers and missing values](https://github.com/MeteoSwiss/ogd-general/tree/main#column-separators-decimal-dividers-and-missing-values).*

 ...

+The time series can begin before the introduction of automatic measurements in 1981; the three manually measured values per day are stored as individual 10-minute values ("term values").

 ### Data granularity, update frequency, format and volume
 There are files of [data granularity](https://github.com/MeteoSwiss/opendata-download?tab=readme-ov-file#data-granularity) `...`, `...`, `...`, `...` and [update frequency](https://github.com/MeteoSwiss/opendata-download/blob/main/README.md#update-frequency) hourly (`now`), daily (`recent`) or yearly (`historical`) for each station.